willfleury/metrics-agent/README.md

 on metric operations.
 To put this into context; if you are instrumenting a request dispatcher and the average request duration is 1 millisecond, then the effect of the lookup is an additional overhead of 0.000001%.
 If however this is a performance sensitive method which has a typical invocation duration in the nanoseconds then hand crafted metrics should be considered.
+Similarly if there are many hash collisions this lookup will become slower.
-We are investigating enabling the injection of the metric system specific static fields for performance and / or using a faster lookup data structure like [Koloboke](https://github.com/OpenHFT/Koloboke) which appear to reduce the average lookup time by about 50% (5 nanosecond region).
+We are investigating using a faster lookup data structure like [Koloboke](https://github.com/OpenHFT/Koloboke) which appear to reduce the average lookup time by about 50% (5 nanosecond region) by utilising more memory.

 On basic counters, this is noticable but on other metric types it becomes less observable.
 We did notice however that when using labels with Prometheus counters there is a significant overhead introduced which makes the lookup even less noticable.
 Here are some basic figures of both Prometheus and Codahale counters with and without lookups performed.

-    TODO: link to benchmark results here
+We will produce JMH benchmarks to prove the above notes, however since we are only adding an additional map based lookup the benchmarks do not add much to the respective metric system benchmarks apart from also measuring this lookup.

 ## Dependencies